-Event Actio ons Allowed Enroll Increase Disenroll Contribution Decrease Contribution Example Change in employment stat us · You are initially hired into a non-eligible Postdoc Job code, then obtain an appointment in an eligible Postdoc job code that is benefits primary Yes N/A N/A N/A You are initially hired with job code 3254, then mid-year are changed to job code 3252 in a benefits-primary appointment You obtain a new appointment eligible for a different benefits program, with no break in employment Yes - You may enroll in the Health FSA plan for which you become newly eligible Yes - You may increase your election amount in the new plan relative to the amount you elected under the previous Health FSA plan Yes - You may disenroll from the Health FSA plan for which you are no longer eligible Yes - You may decrease your election amount in the new plan relative to the amount you elected under the previous Health FSA plan Postdoc to Faculty/Staff, Resident to Faculty/Staff, Resident to Postdoc, etc. You are rehired 120 days or more after termination into the same or a different benefit program Yes Yes - You may increase your election amount relative to the amount you elected under your prior appointment Yes Yes - You may decrease your election amount relative to the amount you elected under your prior appointment Benefits program is irrelevant since you are given a PIE as though a new hire You are rehired less than 120 days after termination into a position that is eligible for the same benefits program Reinstate No No No You are rehired with the same benefits package as prior to termination You are rehired less than 120 days after termination into a position that is eligible for a different benefits program Yes - You may enroll in the Health FSA plan for which you become newly eligible Yes - You may increase your election amount in the new plan relative to the amount you elected under the previous Health FSA plan Yes - You may disenroll from the Health FSA plan for which you are no longer eligible Yes - You may decrease your election amount in the new plan relative to the amount you elected under the previous Health FSA plan Postdoc to Faculty/Staff, Resident to Faculty/Staff, Resident to Postdoc, etc. You lose Health FSA eligibility for 120 days or more due to change in job code, then regain Postdoc Health FSA eligibility Yes Yes Yes Yes You change from job code 3252 (FSA eligible) to 3254 (FSA non-eligible), then back to 3252 Or, you lose eligibility for less than 120 days, then regain eligibility in a new plan year You lose Health FSA eligibility for less than 120 days due to change in job code, then regain Postdoc health FSA eligibility in the same plan year Reinstate No No No You change from job code 3252 (FSA eligible) to 3254 (FSA non-eligible), then back to 3252
+Event Actions Allowed Enroll Increase Contribution Disenroll Decrease Contribution Example Change in employment statu S You are initially hired into a non-eligible Postdoc Job code, then obtain an appoint- ment in an eligible Postdoc job code that is benefits primary Yes N/A N/A N/A You are initially hired with job code 3254, then mid-year are changed to job code 3252 in a benefits-primary appointment You obtain a new appointment eligible for a different benefits program, with no break in employment Yes - You may enroll in the Dependent Care FSA plan for which you become newly eligible Yes - You may increase your election amount in the new plan relative to the amount you elected under the previous Dependent Care FSA plan Yes - You may disenroll from the Dependent Care FSA plan for which you are no longer eligible Yes - You may decrease your election amount in the new plan relative to the amount you elected under the previous Dependent Care FSA plan Postdoc to Faculty/Staff, Resident to Faculty/Staff, Resident to Postdoc, etc. You are rehired 120 days or more after termination into the same or a different benefit program Yes Yes - You may increase your election amount relative to the amount you elected under your prior appointment Yes Yes - You may decrease your election amount relative to the amount you elected under your prior appointment Benefits program is irrelevant since you are given a PIE as though a new hire You are rehired less than 120 days after termination into a position that is eligible for the same benefits program Reinstate No No No You are rehired with the same benefits package as prior to termination You are rehired less than 120 days after termination into a position that is eligible for a different benefits program Yes - You may enroll in the Dependent Care FSA plan for which you become newly eligible Yes - You may increase your election amount in the new plan relative to the amount you elected under the previous Dependent Care FSA plan Yes - You may disenroll from the Dependent Care FSA plan for which you are no longer eligible Yes - You may decrease your election amount in the new plan relative to the amount you elected under the previous Dependent Care FSA plan Postdoc to Faculty/Staff, Resident to Faculty/Staff, Resident to Postdoc, etc. You lose Dependent Care FSA eligibility for 120 days or more due to change in job code, then regain Postdoc Dependent Care FSA eligibility Or, you lose eligibility for less than 120 days, then regain eligibility in a new plan year Yes Yes Yes Yes You change from job code 3252 (FSA eligible) to 3254 (FSA non-eligible), then back to 3252 You lose Dependent Care FSA eligibility for less than 120 days due to change in job code, then regain Postdoc Dependent Care FSA eligibility in the same plan year Reinstate No No No You change from job code 3252 (FSA eligible) to 3254 (FSA non-eligible), then back to 3252